Cushione/photora/README.md

 # Acknowledgements

-I would like to acknowledge the following people who have helped me along the way in completing my fourth portfolio project:
+I would like to acknowledge the following people who have helped me along the way in completing my final portfolio project:
 - My husband, Moritz Wach, for all his knowledge and relentless support.
 - My mentor, Spencer Barriball, for his guidance and inspiration.
 - My friends and colleagues for testing the website rigorously and sharing posts and writing comments.